-At first glance, perfume might seem like scented alcohol, water you just spray on and that's it.
+At first glance, perfume might seem like scented alcohol, water you spray on, and that's it.
 However, it takes a little finesse to learn how to apply perfume correctly.

-If you've ever wondered why your perfume only lasts an hour or two, the reason may be that you're not wearing it in the best way.
+If you've ever wondered why your perfume only lasts an hour or two, the reason might be that you're not wearing it in the best way.

-Francois Demachy, Dior perfumer, says that "the best perfumes evoke a memory when you smell them."
+Francois Demachy, Dior perfumer, states that "the best perfumes evoke a memory when you smell them."

 This means that, to smell your favorite perfume, it is essential to learn the correct way to apply it.